Learning Mentors - Angie and Paula

 · Need a little TLC and would benefit from Learning Mentor input

-We are involved with our School Council, Breakfast club and running The Walking Bus daily.
+We are involved with our School Council and Breakfast club.
 We deliver extra-curricular activities such as knitting and textiles, Art Club, Basketball and Lunchtime Activity clubs.
 We also support residential trips.

 We have great links with our community and we promote community harmony by maintaining our links with Children’s Services, Health Services, Family Action, Housing Associations, Local Community Police Officers and Counsellors to name a few.
 We also support and promote community groups and projects.